thephpleague/uri/docs/5.0/manipulations/middlewares.md

 ## Host specific URI Middlewares

-In addition to modifiying the URI host component, the middleware normalizes the host encoding.
+In addition to modifiying the URI host component, the middleware normalizes the host content.

 ### Transcoding the host to ascii